dalenewman/Transformalize/Articles/TransformalizeNorthWind.md

 ![check mode](../Files/init-mode.gif)

-By default, **`tfl`** reads input and updates output **if necessary**.
+By default, **`tfl`** reads input and updates output **only** *if necessary*.
-To determine if an update is necessary, it has to read *all* the input and compare it with the output.
+To determine if an update is necessary, `tfl` reads *all* the input and compares it with the output.
+This is inefficient.

-It is inefficient to read *all* the input when we only need the updated or new records.
-So, we need to query by a field that increments every time a record is inserted or updated.
-Conveniently enough, SQL Server offers a `ROWVERSION` type that increments just like we need.
+A better approach is to only read new or updated records from the input.
+This is possible if each row has a field that increments every time a record is inserted or updated.
+Conveniently enough, SQL Server offers a `ROWVERSION` type for this.

 Add a `RowVersion` column to `Order Details` like this: